-This piece shares our detailed findings from the lab tests.
+This article will share our detailed findings from the lab tests.
 You'll learn about which swimwear fabrics protect best against chlorine damage and why certain materials perform better than others.

 Laboratory Testing Methodology